dobrygazon/dobrygazon.github.io/src/content/projects/Traffic Loss Disaster Recovery/index.md

 Google's manual "Request Indexing" tool worked, but clicking through 7,000 URLs individually wasn't feasible.
 We needed automation.

-Together with a web developer from my team, we built a custom system using **Google’s Indexing API**—originally designed for job postings and live events, but effective for regular content when implemented correctly.
+Together with a web developer from my team, we built a custom system using **Google's Indexing API**—originally designed for job postings and live events, but effective for regular content when implemented correctly.

 The system operated in **three stages**.